jasonmccreary/tasty-brisket/README.md

-# tasty-brisket
+# Tasty Brisket 😋🍖
-An example repo for my LonghornPHP Talk.
+An example repo for my LonghornPHP talk.